Who qualifies as a "first-time camper"?

 The Eligibility Calculator says that I am eligible.
 What do I need to do now?

-If the Eligibility Calculator says you may be eligible for the CAMPS Access Grant, you will need to create an account and a profile before you can submit an application (If you have applied to the CAPS Tuition Cap / Freeze program, you may use the same account to apply for a CAMPS Access Grant).
-All applicants, returning and new, must complete the application form in order to be deemed eligible.
+If the Eligibility Calculator says you may be eligible for the CAMPS Access Grant, you will need to create an account and a profile before you can submit an application (If you have applied to the Tuition CAPS program, you may use the same account to apply for a CAMPS Access Grant).
+All applicants, new and returning, must complete the application form in order to be deemed eligible.
 Your application will then be assessed according to your verified income, as stated on your most recent Revenu Québec Notice of Assessment, enrollment in a participating camp and number of children enrolled in qualifying Jewish day schools.

 The calculator says I am not eligible – what does it mean and what is the recourse?